In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 Ways to solve global problems of the world

-The UN has produced a report called Millennium Development Goals, which is an important reminder that change is possible when we act.
+The UN produced a report called the Millennium Development Goals, which is an important reminder that change is possible when we act.
 Here are 10 highlights from the report:

 • From 1990 to 2015, more than 1 billion people were lifted out of extreme poverty.
-The poverty rate in developing countries fell from 47% to a projected 14%.
+The poverty rate in developing countries has fallen from 47% to a projected 14%.

-• The number of out-of-school children of primary school age has almost halved since 2000, from 100 million in 2000 to 57 million.
+• The number of primary school-age children who were not in school has almost halved since 2000, from 100 million in 2000 to 57 million.

-• Between 2000 and 2015, more than 6.2 million malaria deaths were averted, mostly among children under 5 years of age.
+• From 2000 to 2015, more than 6.2 million malaria deaths were averted, mostly among children under 5 years of age.

 • Since 1990, 2.6 billion people have gained access to an improved source of drinking water.